 "39-71-737.
-Compensation to run consecutively --
+Compensation to run consecutively -- exceptions.

-exceptions.
 Compensation must run consecutively and not concurrently, and payment may not be made for two classes of disability over the same period, except that impairment awards and auxiliary rehabilitation benefits may be paid concurrently with other classes of benefits."

-payments.
+"39-71-741.
+Compromise settlements Settlements and lump-sum payments.
 (1) By written agreement, a claimant and an insurer may convert benefits under this chapter may be converted in whole or in part into a lump sum.
 An agreement that settles a claim for any type of benefit is subject to department approval as provided in subsection (2).
 Lump-sum advances and payment of accrued benefits in a lump sum, except permanent total disability benefits under subsection (1)(c) (2)(c), are not subject to department approval.
-If the department fails to approve or disapprove the agreement in writing within 14 days of the filing with the department, the agreement is approved.
+If the department fails to approve or disapprove the agreement in writing within 14 days of the filling with the department, the agreement is approved.